 Science labs, the Makerspace, the Robotics Lab, and the Scene Shop are used by Mounds Park Academy students and faculty alike, and safety is always the first priority.
 Professionally trained faculty ensure that students wear safety glasses and proper attire, including masks and ear protection when necessary.
 Additionally, students go through safety trainings prior to using equipment and that equipment is kept up to date and in good condition.

-With a comprehensive laptop program in Middle and Upper School and age appropriate access to technology in the Lower school, technology and internet safety is paramount at MPA.
+With a comprehensive laptop program in Middle and Upper School and age-appropriate access to technology in the Lower School, technology and internet safety is paramount at MPA.
 Technology policy, cyberbullying, and online and cell phone safety are important topics covered in the advisory program in the Middle School, and in the seminar in the Upper School, including content on digital citizenship from Common Sense Media.
-MPA has carefully constructed policies related to technology and cyber safety that are clearly laid out in the MPA handbook.
+MPA has carefully constructed policies related to technology and cyber safety that are clearly laid out in the MPA Community Handbook.